Autonomous-droneProject/Main/README.md

 Both models are fully compatible with the shared YOLO input module and Kalman-based tracking system.

-Full integration with drone sensors and microcontroller enables in-field deployment.
+Full integration with drone sensors and microcontroller enables in-field deployment